 from Sep 2020

-Rhizosphere as an education topic at EU eTwinnig program for schools – art & science teaching program prepared and led by the cooperation of University of Arts in Poznań (UAP) & Adam Mickiewicz University in Poznań (UAM) Rhizosphere lead team
+Wild Networking – WIFI of Plants and Fungi – Rhizosphere as an education topic at EU eTwinnig program for schools – art & science teaching program prepared and led by Tomasz Ordza at Kazimierz Nowak Elementary School in Dąbrówska, in co-operation with University of Arts in Poznań (UAP) & Adam Mickiewicz University in Poznań (UAM) Rhizosphere lead team

 Dec 17, 2019